torvista/Zen_Cart-Structured_Data/README.md

 "recommended" dimensions by users: 600x321 (1.867:1)

 ## Changelog
+See commit history for further changes

+2025 02 11 - Convert to encapsulated plugin, update of install and spreadsheet with script-based additional constants.
+2025 02 10 - torvista:
+modify reviewsArray name to prevent conflict with reviews on product page.

 2023 09 04 - torvista:
 bugfix: allow for core variable $reviewsArray on the product review page.